imAsparky/django-tag-fields/docs/custom_tagging.rst

     from django.utils.translation import gettext_lazy as _

     from tag_fields.managers import TaggableManager
-    from tag_fields.models import GenericUUIDTaggedItemBase, TaggedItemBase
+    from tag_fields.models import (
+                                   UUIDFKTaggedItemThroughBase,
+                                   TaggedItemThroughBase,
+                                  )

-    class UUIDTaggedItem(GenericUUIDTaggedItemBase, TaggedItemBase):
+    class UUIDTaggedItem(UUIDFKTaggedItemThroughBase, TaggedItemThroughBase):
-        # If you only inherit GenericUUIDTaggedItemBase, you need to define
+        # If you only inherit UUIDFKTaggedItemThroughBase, you need to define
         # a tag field. e.g.
         # tag = models.ForeignKey(Tag, related_name="uuid_tagged_items", on_delete=models.CASCADE)